V-Varga/TrichoCompare/README.md

 ```

-The `extract_OG_prots.py` program the species database generated by `prot_DB_plus_OGs.py` - or a filtered version of the same, with the same column structure - in order to extract only those rows that contain protein queries predicted to be part of a list of OGs that the user specifies via command-line input.
+The `extract_OG_prots.py` program parses the species database generated by `prot_DB_plus_OGs.py` - or a filtered version of the same, with the same column structure - in order to extract only those rows that contain protein queries predicted to be part of a list of OGs that the user specifies via command-line input.

 The script is made available in the TrichoCompare/PathwaysFilt/ directory of the GitHub.